 The sacrificial system was a key component of the Mosaic Law.
-Entire chapters of the Bible are dedicated to the regulations that surround sacrifices, and they played a key role in the day-to-day life of ancient Israel.
-Today, however, most Christians know almost nothing about the sacrificial system.
-Since we no longer need to sacrifice lambs and goats in our quest for holiness, we have come to ignore this entire facet of the Bible.
+Entire chapters of the Bible are dedicated to the regulations that surround sacrifices, and they played a key role in the day-today life of ancient Israel.
+However, in the modern church there are many Christians who know very little about the sacrificial system.
+Since we no longer need to sacrifice lambs and goats in our quest for holiness, some Christians have ignored this part of the Bible.

 However, ignoring the sacrificial system creates its own set of problems.
-Some parts of the Old Testament are very difficult to understand without a good working knowledge of sacrifices.
-People usually assume that all sacrifices were the same, but that is not the case.
-There were actually different types of sacrifices, and they accomplished different things.
-Once you understand the purpose of each type of sacrifice it will be easier to understand what the Bible is saying.
+There are parts of the Old Testament which are difficult to understand if you don't have a good working knowledge of the sacrificial system.
+Some people assume that all sacrifices were the same but that's not the case.
+There were different types of sacrifices and they accomplished different things!
+If you understand the purpose of each type of sacrifice it will be easier to understand what the Bible is saying.
 In fact, entire passages will take on new meaning.
-It is vital for Christians to understand this system - and the more we understand it, the better we will understand the sacrifice that Christ made for us.
+It's important for Christians to understand this system because the better we understand it, the better we'll understand the sacrifice that Christ made for us (because the entire sacrificial system points to Jesus).

-Instead of going into great detail about every single sacrifice that is mentioned in the Bible, I'm going to give a high-level overview of the six different types of sacrifices.
-Of these six types, only two of them dealt with sin and forgiveness - but all six dealt with one's relationship with God.
+Instead of going into great detail about every single sacrifice that's mentioned in the Bible, I'm going to give a high-level overview of the six different types of sacrifices.
+Of these six types, only two dealt with sin and forgiveness - but all six impacted a person's relationship with God.

-These six types fall into three major categories:
+The six types fall into three major categories: